BetterThanTomorrow/calva/docs/site/evaluation.md

+---
+title: Evaluate Clojure Code
+description: Calva goes to great lengths to make it easy to evaluate code, supporting interactive development
+---

 # Code Evaluation

 Calva tries to make it easy to evaluate code, supporting interactive development.
 The fastest path to learning about it is to use the **Fire up the Getting Started REPL** command, which you can learn more about in the [Getting Started](getting-started.md) section.